scstatgit/nodejs-crud/README.md

 # CRUD based on Node.js

-sample CRUD based on Node.js
+sample CRUD based on Node.js (just for study)